canonical/jaas-documentation/howto/manage-groups.md

 (rename-a-group)=
 ## Rename a group

-To rename a group, run the `auth group rename` command followed by the old name and the new name.
+To rename a group, run the `rename-group` command followed by the old name and the new name.
 For example:

 ```text
 juju rename-group TeamA TeamB
 ```

-> See more: {ref}`juju rename-group <summary-8>`
+> See more: {doc}`juju rename-group <../reference/jaas-plugin>`

 (remove-a-group)=
 ## Remove a group

-To remove a group from a JIMM controller, run the `auth group remove` command followed by the name of the group.
+To remove a group from a JIMM controller, run the `remove-group` command followed by the name of the group.
 For example:

 ```text
 juju remove-group TeamB
 ```

-> See more: {ref}`juju remove-group <summary-7>`
+> See more: {doc}`juju remove-group <../reference/jaas-plugin>`